 A Victim's Resource Center advocate can offer support at the hospital.
 Survivors may ask for the advocate at the hospital.
-(People under the age of eighteen should be aware that, as a minor, their parent(s) may have the right to obtain information from their medical records.)
+(People under the age of eighteen should be aware that, as a minor, their parent(s) might have the right to obtain information from their medical records.)

-Survivors may choose whether or not to speak to the police at the hospital.
-If they don't, the option to choose whether to file charges against the accused still exists.
+Survivors may choose whether to speak to the police at the hospital.
+If they do not, the option to choose whether to file charges against the accused still exists.